10-zin/binarized-neural-networks/README.md

 We also implemented and compared full-precision CNNs with its binarized variants.
 We see the binarized CNN variant is able to reach 99% accuracy while being 32 times lighter.
 In absolute terms our binarized CNN version takes only 9.6 KB.
 Making it suitable for edge device usecases with almost no accuracy trade-off.

 # Next Steps
 In the future we would like to continue binarizing even more complicated models, like Diffusion and Transformer Models.
+We also plan on benchmarking our models on larger datasets like ImageNet in the future works.
-We would also like to find novel ways of binarizing these variants.
+Finally, we would also like to find novel ways of binarizing these variants.

 # Timeline